plantevolution/protocols/Germination_pollen_Gesneriaceae.md

 ### Références

-Brewbaker J, Kwack B (1963) The essential role of calcium ion in pollen germination and pollen tube growth. ''American Journal of Botany'' 50:859–865.
+Brewbaker J, Kwack B (1963) The essential role of calcium ion in pollen germination and pollen tube growth. *American Journal of Botany* 50:859–865.